oblivioncth/Qx/doc/mainpage.md

  - install - Installs the build output of the provided configuration (--config X) into the *out* directory
  - docs - Builds the Qx documentation

+#### Documentation:
+In order to build the documentation the CMake variable **QT_DOCS_DIR** must be set to the path that contains documentation for all Qt versions on the local system.
+By default this is:

+    # Windows
+    C:\Program Files\Qt\Docs

+    # Linux (some distros)
+    /usr/local/Qt/Docs

+Regardless of the exact path, the variable must point to the root Docs folder and not the folder specific to the version of Qt you plan to build with.
+The appropriate documentation version will selected automatically based on the supplied Qt binaries.

 #### Package
 By default, the CMakeLists project configures CPack to create an artifact ZIP containing the binaries for Debug and Release configurations, as well as documentation.